Real Property Asset Acquisition Tax; Stock Ownership Transfer

 §247-I Refunds.
 The director of taxation may order the refund in whole or in part of any tax that has been erroneously or unjustly paid under this part.
 The order shall be made in accordance with section 231-23.
 As to all tax payments for which a refund or credit is not authorized by this section (including, without prejudice to the generality of the foregoing, cases of unconstitutionality), the remedies provided by appeal or by section 40-35 are exclusive.

 §247-J Enforcement and administration. (a) The director of taxation, with the support of the department of commerce and consumer affairs, shall administer and enforce the taxes imposed by this part.
-The director of taxation or director of commerce and consumer affairs may prescribe rules not inconsistent with the provisions in this part for their detailed and efficient administration.
+The director of taxation or director of commerce and consumer affairs may prescribe rules and regulations not inconsistent with the provisions herein for their detailed and efficient administration.
 At any time after the making of an applicable transfer subject to the tax imposed by this part, the director of taxation may investigate and ascertain whether the tax, in the proper amount, was paid.
 For this purpose, the director of taxation or director of commerce and consumer affairs may invoke all statutory powers vested in them, including but not limited to section 231-7.

 SECTION 3.
 Chapter 247, Hawaii Revised Statutes, is amended by amending its title to read as follows: